Skip to main content

 Why Study Law in Alaska?

-• You’ll get to study law in the only state in the U.S. without a law school.
+• Study law in the only state in the U.S. without a law school.
 It’s a place with a legal landscape unlike anywhere else, where questions of tribal sovereignty, natural resource law, and rural justice intersect daily with the realities of geography, culture, and environment.
 You’ll see firsthand how Alaska’s unique challenges create equally unique opportunities for lawyers who want to make an impact.

-• You’ll earn academic credit while learning in an extraordinary setting where class discussions continue under the midnight sun and every day offers a new perspective on how law meets the land.
+• Earn academic credit while learning in an extraordinary setting where class discussions continue under the midnight sun and every day offers a new perspective on how law meets the land.

-• You’ll build your resume and your network as you connect with Alaska’s judges, attorneys, and policymakers who are making a real impact across the state.
+• Build your resume and your network as you connect with Alaska’s judges, attorneys, policymakers, and law firms who are making a real impact across the state.

-• You’ll experience law beyond the Lower 48 in a domestic “study abroad” program that will challenge what you think you know about the law, justice, and community.
+• Experience law beyond the Lower 48 in a domestic “law study abroad” program that will challenge what you think you know about the law, justice, and community.

 University of Alaska, Anchorage Campus